Major map compass icon

 Community college:

-Associate of Science in Science (Virginia Community College System)
+AS in Science (Virginia Community College System)

 Virginia Community College System